Are you considered a Joint Employer?

 - Allowing an employer to operate a facility on the company’s grounds.

 - The economic dependence of an employee on a potential joint employer is not relevant for determining the potential liability as a Joint Employer.
-Examples of factors which are not relevant are: (1) Whether the employee is in a specialty job or a job that otherwise requires special skill, initiative, judgment or foresight; (2) Whether the employee has the opportunity for profit or loss based on his or her managerial skill; (3) whether the employee invests in equipment or materials required for work or the employment of helpers; and (4) The number of contractual relationships, other than with the employer, that the potential joint employer has entered into to receive similar services.
+Examples of factors that are not relevant are: (1) Whether the employee is in a specialty job or a job that otherwise requires special skill, initiative, judgment, or foresight; (2) Whether the employee has the opportunity for profit or loss based on his or her managerial skill; (3) whether the employee invests in equipment or materials required for work or the employment of helpers; and (4) The number of contractual relationships, other than with the employer, that the potential joint employer has entered into to receive similar services.

 The four factors test is a baseline for US DOL’s analysis and the US DOL cautions businesses and practitioners, that the US DOL may still consider additional factors relevant for determining Joint Employer status provided there is at least an “indicia” of whether the potential employer exercises a significant amount of control over the employee’s work and relationship with its employer based on the four factors.